 Aioli (ay-OH-lee) is a strongly flavored garlic mayonnaise from the Provence region of southern France, according to The New Food Lover’s Companion.
 Often also containing mustard, it’s a popular accompaniment for fish, meats, and vegetables.
-Check out our Top 25 Condiments: Ranked! for more ideas.

 A basic aioli recipe can take a lot of whisking muscle and can be a disaster if you add the oil incorrectly.
 Luckily today, we have gadgets like immersion blenders and food processors.
 And if you add the oil in drip-by-drip and in a thin stream while mixing instead of adding the oil too fast or all at once, you won’t break the emulsion.